 - Kitchen appliances and surfaces, and water fountains

 Wherever possible, use a pre-mixed solution of cleaner and disinfectant.
 Ensure that you check the expiry date when using any cleaning or disinfectant products or mixtures and:

 - Wear gloves and any other PPE as recommended by the manufacturer.

 - Follow the manufacturer’s instructions for preparing the solution and allow adequate contact time for disinfectant to kill germs.

-- Refer to your workplace for additional specific protocols related to the cleaning and disinfection of other surfaces, areas, or materials to prevent the spread of COVID-19.
+- Refer to your workplace policies and procedures for additional specific protocols related to the cleaning and disinfection of other surfaces, areas, or materials to prevent the spread of COVID-19.

 - Equipment and tools that must be shared should be cleaned and disinfected regularly, including between users (e.g., cashier’s stations, machinery).
 If staff are separated into assigned groups, clean and disinfect shared spaces between rotating groups.

 - Ensure adequate ventilation when using products (e.g., open windows, doors, or use fans).

 Have Questions?
 The Government of Ontario has a toll-free information line to support businesses during COVID-19.
 Business owners and operators can call the Stop the Spread Business Information Line at 1-888-444-3659.
 For more information visit Ontario’s website.